sansaid/binboi/docs/deployment.md

 Binboi is deployed using [fly.io](fly.io) on the Hobby Plan.

+Deployment is automatically done through a Github Action per component.
+Testing and deployment are automatically done when a PR is raised and merged (respectively).
+We use a path-based deployment model, so deployments are only performed for a component if changes in the component's code is detected (with the exception of changes in the `.github` workflows - if changes are detected there, all components are redeployed as a form of testing the workflow).

-Deployment is automatically done through a Github Action.
-The [following documentation](https://fly.io/docs/app-guides/continuous-deployment-with-github-actions/) was used to create the `fly.toml` for each component of Binboi: frontboi and backboi.
+The `fly.toml` in each component is used to inform how each component is deployed in fly.io.
+In the event Binboi needs to be recreated from scratch, the [following documentation](https://fly.io/docs/app-guides/continuous-deployment-with-github-actions/) was used to create the `fly.toml` for each component of Binboi: frontboi and backboi.
 In case the documentation is updated, the following commands were run in the devcontainer:

 ```sh
 # Login as the power user